OctopusDeploy/blog/blog/2021-09/google-cloud-support-in-octopus/index.md

 ![Octopus dashboard open on Infrastructure tab and Worker Pools page showing GCP Worker Pool](worker.png "width=500")

 We can then use the service account associated with the VM.
-Here is an example of a Kubernetes target configured to inherit the credentials of the Worker it is run on:
+Here's an example of a Kubernetes target configured to inherit the credentials of the Worker it's run on:

 ![Octopus dashboard open on Infrastructure tab and Settings page showing Authentication for Google Cloud Account](assume-service-account.png "width=500")